gitter-lab/pria_lifechem/README.md

 pip install -e .
 ```

-If a permission denied exception comes up, try to do the installment only for current user.
+If a permission denied exception comes up, try to use the installment only for current user.

 ```
 pip install --user -e .